yasmineantille/exercise-4/README.md

-# exercise-4
+# Exercise 4: Deductive Reasoning on the Web

-Everything required for exercise 4 in the FS22 Web-based Autonomous Systems course
+This respository contains everything that you require for Exercise 4 in the FS22 Web-based Autonomous Systems course.